 Anna Augusta Von Helmholtz Phelan Scholarship

-This scholarship of approximately $1,250 is awarded annually to a currently enrolled undergraduate student in English or in an individually designed major with an emphasis in creative writing, a student whose creative poetry, fiction, or literary nonfiction show much potential.
-Eligible applicants are juniors who have a financial need as determined by the Office of Student Financial Aid (includes CLA undergraduates working on individualized degree programs with a creative writing emphasis).
+This scholarship of approximately $1,000 is awarded annually to a currently enrolled undergraduate student in English or in an individually designed major with an emphasis in creative writing, whose creative poetry, fiction, or literary nonfiction show much potential.
+Eligible applicants are juniors who have a financial need as determined by the the University's One Stop Student Services.
+Complete and file your FAFSA by the annual deadline.
 Criteria include quality of writing, academic progress, and financial need.
-This fund was established by former students of Anna Phelan who taught journalism and creative writing.
+This fund was established by former students of Anna Phelan, who taught journalism and creative writing.

-To be considered, students also must also email the Department of English a creative writing sample of 6-8 pages of poetry or 15-20 pages of literary fiction or nonfiction.
-Samples may be sent to firstname.lastname@example.org, Attn: Rachel Drake, and must be received no later than 4 pm, Feb.
-1, 2013.
+To be considered, students also must email to the Department of English a creative writing sample of 6-8 pages of poetry or 15-20 pages of literary fiction or nonfiction.
+Samples may be sent to firstname.lastname@example.org, Attn: Rachel Drake, no later than 4 pm, February 1, 2014.

 Martin B. Ruud Memorial Scholarship